MannLabs/alphapeptdeep/README.md

 ### Developer installation

-peptdeep can also be installed in "editable" mode with a few `bash` commands.
+peptdeep can also be installed in "editable" mode.
 This allows to fully customize the software and even modify the source code to your specific needs.

 First, clone the peptdeep repository from GitHub to a new directory